The Heritage Way

 Click on 'The Route' menu to find out more or pick up a leaflet from one of the many places that hold them, for example, St Mary’s lighthouse; Souter lighthouse; The King’s Arms, Seaton Sluice; Tanfield railway stations; Causey Arch tea room; Land of Oak and Iron Centre; Thornley Woodlands Centre; The Fox and Hounds, Coalburn; and some local libraries.

-(Please be aware that land use can change and new tracks can appear, particularly where the route crosses farm land.
-Wherever possible, such alterations to the route are reported in the introduction to each section under Route Updates).
+(Be aware that land use can change and new tracks can appear, particularly where the route crosses farm land.
+Wherever possible, such alterations to the route are reported in the introduction to each section under Route Updates.
+The route is not recommended for cyclists: many parts are on footpaths where cyclists cannot legally ride).